JAPCOM at RacingHondas 2025

 Oulton Park – Rounds 9 & 10 – Monday 25th August 2025

 Following the heavy Snetterton crash, I re-shelled the car in just two weeks with more camber added, and the new shell felt much stiffer.
 Practice and qualifying went well, dipping into the 1:53s and lining up P9.
-Race 1 brought my best result of the year, P6, though Bob was taken out early.
+Race 1 brought my best result of the year, finishing P6, though Bob was taken out early.
 Race 2’s reverse grid gave me a front-row start, and I even led for a short time before falling back with fuel starvation, eventually finishing P8.
 Bob salvaged a P5 after repairing his car between races.
-Overall, a huge positive step after the crash, showing the new car’s potential.
+Overall, it was a huge positive step after the crash, showing the new car’s potential.

 Fraser and Bob first met at a Knockhill track day in 2015.
 Bob was in his EK9 and Fraser in his DC2, both new to track driving.
 Fraser melted a front tyre halfway through the day, and Bob, who he had never met before, offered him a spare set of CE28Ns with R888s so he could continue.
 This sparked a strong working relationship: Fraser was breaking Civics for parts, while Bob was building them for customers, with many parts travelling from Japcom in Glasgow up to Barron Automotive in Huntly.